tomasatdatabricks/mlflow-examples/examples/multistep_dbfs/README.rst

 .. image:: ../../docs/source/_static/images/tutorial-multistep-workflow.png?raw=true

-There are four steps to this workflow:

-- **load_raw_data.py**: Downloads the MovieLens dataset
-  (a set of triples of user id, movie id, and rating) as a CSV and puts it into the artifact store.
+There are 3 steps to this workflow, modified from the existing MLflow example with 4 steps (removed loading data from a local file and used DBFS instead):

-- **etl_data.py**: Converts the MovieLens CSV from the previous step into Parquet, dropping unnecessary columns along the way.
+- **etl_data.py**: Converts the MovieLens CSV from DBFS into Parquet, dropping unnecessary columns along the way.
   This reduces the input size from 500 MB to 49 MB, and allows columnar access of the data.